 Laminate has come on a long way since its early days of, er, delamination.
 Nowadays it’s tough stuff and you only have to look through these pics to see the weight falling away, and naughty slimness becoming the new shit.
 Laminate takes pounds off a PC, especially the amount of webbing that’s simply not required for PALS columns.
 And there’s no better advert for that than the rear face of the FCPC.

 At the sides, the carrier exhibits zips for attaching Ferro’s proprietary back panels.
-So – no – Crye panels won’t fit.
-The most obvious question is why would you think they may do?
+So – no – it’s not designed to accept Crye’s.
 There’s no universal standard for back panels and if there was one, I doubt it would be Crye’s.

 Above the zips, more comms routing.
 This is not one wrap, but elastic – and wide.
 Presumably it’s useful for aerials.